rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 *\*As of October 2020*

-But what about professional beer recipes?
-It would be wonderful to have a comprehensive picture of commercially-made beer recipes.
-Unfortunately that's a lot harder for a few reasons.
-Firstly, most professional brewers don't publish their recipes.
-This makes sense - they're trade secrets.
-So there is no public website for professional beer recipes.
-But secondly, it's also the case that there are fewer of them.
-In 2019 there were [8000+ breweries in the US](https://www.brewersassociation.org/statistics-and-data/national-beer-stats/) and [1100+ in Canada](https://industry.beercanada.com/statistics).
-This seems like a lot, but on Brewtoad alone there are recipes from **32,000+ brewers**.
+These online tools represent a large repository of user-contributed beer recipe information.
+Getting a similar volume of recipes for commercial beers would be much more difficult if not impossible!

-Although looking to homebrewers does give a biased view on what a typical beer recipe looks like, it's the only way to get a sample that's larger than a few dozen recipes.
-Also, it turns out this sample is less limited than you might think - several professional brewers actually upload their recipes to homebrew sites as well.
+Consider that in 2019 there were [8000+ breweries in the US](https://www.brewersassociation.org/statistics-and-data/national-beer-stats/) and [1100+ in Canada](https://industry.beercanada.com/statistics), whereas on Brewtoad alone there are recipes from **32,000+ brewers**.
+It is our hope that this diversity will be a strength, despite most recipes coming from homebrewers rather than pros.

 # What recipes did we get?

 In 2018 and 2019 we scraped:
 * 330,790 recipes from [Brewtoad](https://web.archive.org/web/20171231191610/https://www.brewtoad.com/)
 * 72,367 recipes from [Brewer's Friend](https://www.brewersfriend.com/)